Japan tightens Russia sanctions after deadly missile strikes in Ukraine | Headlines

 Among the new sanctions, Japan will prohibit shipments of items to 49 organizations in Russia from Feb.
 3 that could be used to enhance its military capability.
 Those will include products ranging from water cannons, gas exploration equipment and semiconductor equipment to vaccines, X-ray inspection equipment, explosives and robots, the ministry said.

-Japan will also freeze the assets of a three entities and 22 individuals in Russia, including aircraft company JSC Irkut Corp, surface-to-air missile maker MMZ Avangard, deputy defence minister Mikhail Mizintsev and justice minister Konstantin Chuychenko, along with 14 pro-Moscow individuals related to the "annexation" of parts of southeastern Ukraine region.
+Japan will also freeze the assets of three entities and 22 individuals in Russia, including aircraft company JSC Irkut Corp, surface-to-air missile maker MMZ Avangard, deputy defence minister Mikhail Mizintsev and justice minister Konstantin Chuychenko, along with 14 pro-Moscow individuals related to the "annexation" of parts of southeastern Ukraine region.
+Kremlin spokesman Dmitry Peskov told warned of an unspecified impact on relations with an "unfriendly" Japan.

+"Japan, from the very start of the situation, has taken its place in the circle of unfriendly countries.
+Inevitably, there will be consequences for bilateral relations," Peskov told reporters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)